-Gregynog’s 750 acre grounds are open to everyone, every day.
-The majority of the estate is within a National Nature Reserve which is one of Wales’ most important areas of ancient parkland and wood pasture habitats.
-Our Great Wood, lying behind the Hall, is a sight of Special Scientific Interest and one of the few remaining ancient oak and lichen rich woodlands and provides a vital habitat for internationally important lichens as well as insects, wildlife and rare birds such as pied flycatchers and wood warblers.
+Gregynog’s 750–acre grounds are open to everyone, every day.
+Much of the estate is designated a National Nature Reserve.
+It is considered to be one of Wales’ most important ancient parklands and wood pasture habitats.
+Our Great Wood, lying behind the Hall, is a Site of Special Scientific Interest.
+One of the few remaining ancient oak and lichen–rich woodlands in Wales, it provides a vital habitat for internationally important lichens as well as for insects, wildlife and rare birds such as pied flycatchers and wood warblers.

 © Bradley Carr

-Miles of marked paths wander through our woodland, and there is plenty for everyone to explore – from the bird hide at the top of Garden House woods to the Lily pond along the main drive, crammed with water lilies and home to a myriad of multicoloured dragonflies.
+There are miles of marked paths through our woodlands.
+There is plenty for everyone to explore – from the bird hide at the top of Garden House Woods to the lake, alongside Galloping drive, crammed with water lilies and home to a myriad of multicoloured dragonflies.

-Head up hill from the Lily pond to the Warren and you might catch a glimpse of a hare in the meadows.
-Gregynog is also home to six species of bat and provides an important feeding ground for lesser horseshoe bats.
+Head up hill from the lake to the Warren and you might catch a glimpse of a hare on the meadows.
+Gregynog is also home to six species of bat, notably providong an important feeding ground for lesser horseshoe bats.

 What a country!
 What peace!
 What healing air!
 I am soaking up the Welsh spirit!